IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I had no need of that hypothesis.”
 [When Napoleon said “Laplace, they tell me you have written this large book on the system of the universe, and have never even mentioned its Creator”]

+>“Read Euler, read Euler, he is the master of us all.”

 ― <a href="https://en.wikipedia.org/wiki/Pierre-Simon_Laplace" target="_blank">Pierre-Simon Laplace</a>

 >“It is a great pity that human beings cannot find all of their satisfaction in scientific contemplativeness.”